PGRP1546869/mt_vernon_2017_leaf/README.md

 ## Phenotypic Covariation
 `2017_dataIntegration_PCcorplot.ipynb` contains the complete analysis data integration including some methods and visualizations not reported in the manuscript.
 The file `2017_treatment_metadata.csv` contains the metadata for this analysis which required all phenotypes be projected into a common sample-name space.
 These metadata are identical to those used for DESeq2 in `2017_geneExpression_PCapproach_apex.ipynb`.

+## License

+All scripts are provided for free: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.